smugvee/filetype-qck/README.md

 # qcktypes
 *Python implementation of [Dyne's file extension list](https://github.com/dyne/file-extension-list)*
 ## What does that even mean
 There I was, trying to get files out of a directory and categorize them based on their file extension.
-"This is probably already a module I said".
+"This is probably already a module" I said.
 I was right, there it was glorious [filetype](https://pypi.org/project/filetype/).

 "Wait... what is a mime bruh 😭"